 Clearly social media managers across the country were struggling to recoup their motivation after Christmas, because much of this post is people faceplanting bread or walking through puddles.

-We’ll begin shortly, but first let me just point you in the direction of Econsultancy’s Fast Track Social Media Training Course, which takes place in London on April 29.
+We’ll begin shortly, but first let me just point you in the direction of Econsultancy’s Content marketing for web, mobile and social media training course.

 Now, on with the show…

 This is an amazing effort, and further proof that WaterAid is one of the best in the world when it comes to charity content marketing.

 An interactive film experience, you can click on the names to flick between two different films.

 One shows a midwife in the UK, while the other shows a midwife in rural Tanzania, in a maternity ward which is one of the 42% in Africa without safe water.